 Culminating in a management role that provided huge job satisfaction and a comfortable lifestyle.

 However, the early signs of MS were on the horizon.
-And, home-working became a necessity for the final few years.
+And, home-working became a necessity rather than a luxury.

 Perhaps it was karma, or perhaps it was just fortuitous.
 But, the company for whom I had been working went out of business.
 I took it as a sign, and promptly considered myself retired.